processone/docs.ejabberd.im/content/admin/configuration.md

 It is possible to specify suboptions using the full syntax:

 **`include_config_file: { Filename: [Suboption, ...] }`**:  The filename can be indicated either as an absolute path, or relative to the main `ejabberd` configuration file.
-It isn’t possible to use wildcards.
+It isn't possible to use wildcards.
 The file must exist and be readable.

 The allowed suboptions are: